 Americano

-Americano is a strong Italian espresso drink.
-Its history dates back to World War II when American soldiers were stationed in Italy.
-They wanted something resembling the black Coffee that they used to drink.
-This adaptation was received to such an extent that it got its name as ‘Americano.’
+Americano Coffee is a strong Italian espresso drink with a rich history dating back to World War II when American soldiers were stationed in Italy.
+Seeking a brew similar to the black coffee they were accustomed to, they adapted the local espresso.
+This variation became so popular that it earned the name “Americano.”

 This type of Coffee contains an espresso shot diluted in hot water.
 It Gives a similar strength too, but a different flavour from traditionally brewed ones.